-Certificate re equest form Designation of a legal representative of the entity and his/her information Subject Designation of the future CM and his/her information Designation of the identity of the entity attached to the service or server Designation of applicable TCSU Date Signed less than 3 months ago Signature Signed by a legal representative to mandate the future CM Signed by the future CM to accept this role and the TCSU Official iden tification document of the Certificate Manager Subject A photocopy of a valid CM identification element, recognized by the Member State in which the request for a certificate is filed Date Piece valid at the time of registration Official ident Agent tification document of the legal representative or the Certification Subject A photocopy of a valid identification element of the legal representative or the Certification Agent, recognized by the Member State in which the request for a certificate is filed Date Piece valid at the time of registration Document c attesting to the quality of legal representative Subject For a company, a document attesting to the quality of legal representative nationally recognized. e.g. a copy of the articles of the company, valid, bearing the signature of its representatives.
-For an administrative authority, one piece, support of delegation or sub-delegation of responsible authority of the administrative structure nationally recognized.
-Date Piece valid at the time of registration Document b bearing the SIREN number of the company Document b For a company, any document, valid at the time of registration, bearing the SIREN Document b Subject For a company, any document, valid at the time of registration, bearing the SIREN number of the company (KBIS extract or Certificate of Identification at the National Directory of Companies and of their Establishments) or, failing that, another valid document certifying the unique identification of the company to be included in the certificate.
+Certificate request form Designation of a legal representative of the entity and his/her information Designation of the future CM and his/her information Subject Designation of the identity of the entity attached to the service or server Designation of applicable TCSU Derto • • • • • • • • • • • • • • • • • • • • Date Signed less than 3 months ago Signed by a legal representative to mandate the future CM Signature Signed by the future CM to accept this role and the TCSU signed by the ratale CM to accept this role and the reso Official iden tification document of the Certificate Manager Cubicat A photocopy of a valid CM identification element, recognized by the Member State in Subject which the request for a certificate is filed Date Piece valid at the time of registration tification document of the legal representative or the Certification Agent A photocopy of a valid identification element of the legal representative or the Subject Certification Agent, recognized by the Member State in which the request for c certificate is filed Date Piece valid at the time of registration Document of attesting to the quality of legal representative For a company, a document attesting to the quality of legal representative nationally recognized. e.g. a copy of the articles of the company, valid, bearing the signature of its representatives.
+Subject For an administrative authority, one piece, support of delegation or sub-delegation of responsible authority of the administrative structure nationally recognized.
+Date Piece valid at the time of registration Document bearing the SIREN number of the company For a company, any document, valid at the time of registration, bearing the SIREN Subject number of the company (KBIS extract or Certificate of Identification at the Nationa , Directory of Companies and of their Establishments) or, failing that, another valid document certifying the unique identification of the company to be included in the certificate.
+Date Piece valid at the time of registration